-In addition, one of our tasks within the Plan is to transfer Latvia's experience and knowledge further.
-Within the context of development cooperation projects, Latvian NGOs (e.g., Centre

-"Marta", the Centre works with helping survivors of sexual and gender-based violence crimes) regularly share their expertise with countries in Central Asia.
+In addition, one of Latvia's tasks within the Plan are to transfer Latvia's experience and knowledge further.
+Within the context of development cooperation projects, Latvian NGOs (e.g., Centre "Marta", the Centre works with helping survivors of sexual and gender-based violence crimes) regularly share their expertise with countries in Central Asia.

-4 Sharing of good practice
+4. Sharing of good practice